Archaic — Branding

 A video that explains the difficulties of caring for an axolotl

-Axolotls Are Cute is in educational video about the difficulties of taking care of an axolotl (an aquatic salamander often kept as pets).
-Many people are not aware of the numerous conditions axolotl's require to remain healthy.
-This video serves to educate and raise awareness about this, in order to avoid harmed axolotls.
+Axolotls Are Cute is an educational explainer video about the difficulties of taking care of an axolotl (an aquatic salamander often kept as pets).
+Many people are not aware of the numerous conditions which axolotls require to remain healthy.
+This video serves to educate and raise awareness about this, in order to avoid accidental harm of axolotls.